-Now in its seventh year, Fire Door Safety Week remains committed to its original objectives:
+Now in its ninth year, Fire Door Safety Week remains committed to its original objectives:

 - To raise awareness of the critical role of fire doors, drawing attention to specific issues such as poor installation and maintenance;

 - To engage and educate people, helping the whole building industry and every property owner to understand the correct specification, supply, installation, operation, inspection and maintenance of fire doors;

 - To encourage building owners and users to check the operation and condition of their fire doors and to report those that aren’t satisfactory;